Mehboob786/ModGuard/Readme.md

 # Django Application README

 Welcome to our Django application!
-This application provides endpoints to retrieve single messages and lists of messages.
+This application provides endpoints to Check The Harassment Level of single messages and lists of messages Using AI.

 ## Table of Contents